 1. Save money with the right electricity plan

 If you live in a deregulated electricity market like Texas, Ohio or Connecticut, you can shop and save money on your electricity bill.
 The electricity plan you choose can make a big impact.
 Compare your current electricity rate to what you could be paying.
 And make sure you are on a fixed rate electricity plan to avoid paying off-contract rates.
-Shop electricity plans in Texas, Ohio or Connecticut.
+Shop electricity rates in Texas, Ohio or Connecticut.

 2. Turn off electronics that aren’t in use